SPACE Pilot

 Currently going through active social services investigation e.g. Section 47

-Acute severe mental health presentation requiring e.g. CRISIS team or other acute psychiatric support
+Acute severe mental health presentation requiring e.g. Crisis team or other acute psychiatric support

 If you are unsure about eligibility, please get in touch.
-Even if a child is not eligible we may be able to offer advice around other support services.
+Even if a child is not eligible, we may be able to offer advice around other support services.

-3. Impact
+Impact

-4. Evaluation and Evidence
+Evaluation and evidence

-Phase 1: Project Evaluation
+Phase 1: Project evaluation

 49 families supported, 137 individuals supported, 194 goals with action plans, 1243 contacts

-Wellbeing Improvements
+Wellbeing improvements

-A key part of our evaluation was our use of the Support Star™ from Triangle, which is a validated tool for assessing the needs of children and young people facing serious illness.
-Support Star data was available from 18 families at the final time point and these scores were compared with the same families at baseline.
-There was a mean increase in total scores of 3.94 (median increase 4 points).
+Support Star™ data was available from 18 families at the time of evaluation, and these scores were compared with the same families at baseline.
+There was a mean increase in total scores of 3.94 (median increase four points).

 As well as the Support Star™ we used the following questionnaires to assess and monitor outcomes:

-• Quality of life (EQ-5D for adults; CHU-9D for children including proxy version)
+• Quality of life (EQ-5D for adults; CHU-9D for children, including proxy version)

 • Warwick-Edinburgh Mental Wellbeing Scale (parents)